plone/documentation/working-with-content/collaboration-and-workflow/collaboration-through-sharing.rst

 Meanwhile, Molly has joined George as a new team member.
 George helps Molly start updating the "Widget Installation" document.
-He goes to the sharing tab for "Widget Installation" and searches on Molly's Full Name (not username) and gives her the "Can edit" permissions on this document.
+He goes to the sharing tab for "Widget Installation" and searches for Molly's Full Name (not username) and gives her the "Can edit" permissions on this document.